sathomas/jsDataV.is/src/text/apnd/02-arrays.md

 To avoid such an unpleasant error, we should validate all data sets and remove invalid values before we pass the data to graphing or charting libraries.
 Underscore.js has several utilities to help.

 The simplest of these Underscore.js methods is `compact()`.
 This function removes any data values that JavaScript treats as `false` from the input arrays.
-Eliminated values include the boolean value `false`, the numeric value `0`, an empty string, and the special values `NaN` (not a number, e.g. `1/0`) and `undefined`.
+Eliminated values include the boolean value `false`, the numeric value `0`, an empty string, and the special values `NaN` (not a number, for example `1/0`) and `undefined`.

 ``` {.javascript .numberLines}
 > var raw = [0, 1, false, 2, "", 3, NaN, 4, , 5];